rssnyder/discord-stock-ticker/README.md

 ## Ethereum, BSC, and Polygon Gas Prices

-These bots shows the current reccomended gas prices for three types of transactions.
+These bots shows the current recommended gas prices for three types of transactions.
 You can choose either the ethereum, binance smart chain, or polygon blockchain.

 ![image](https://user-images.githubusercontent.com/7338312/127577601-43500287-1cf4-47ee-9f21-67c22f606850.png)